- What is OpenDaylight?

 SDN presents both significant challenges and unlimited opportunities for the future of transferring information and communicating across the globe.
 The companies coming together understand that the best way to address this historical moment in their industry is to do it together.
 Collaborative open development and open source software are the driving force behind modern architectures and well recognized for accelerating technology innovation and adoption.

 OpenDaylight will provide a common platform on top of which vendor products and services can be built, giving vendors the room to innovate and compete and provide users with the best solutions at a rapid pace.

-The project does not have a “lead.”
+The project has an executive director who oversees membership, marketing and governance.
+The OpenDaylight community, however, does not have a "lead."
 OpenDaylight’s operating model is based on other successful open source projects that have built an active open community.

 OpenDaylight is open to anyone.
 Contributions can be made at a variety of levels, from code contribution and Technical Steering Committee and Board of Directors leadership, among others.
 Developers can contribute code, get elected to the Technical Steering Committee, get voted onto the Board or help steer the project forward in any number of ways.
 Developers who are elected to the Technical Steering Committee or who participate as project leaders will provide leadership regarding the technical decisions and direction of OpenDaylight.
 A Board of Directors will manage business leadership for OpenDaylight including governance, marketing and operational decisions.

 Technical decisions will be made similar to most other successful open source projects – based on the merits of the technical contribution and decided on by a community of developers who are senior experts in their field